sib-swiss/sparql-llm/README.md

 ### SPARQL endpoint schema loader

 Generate a human-readable schema using the ShEx format to describe all classes of a SPARQL endpoint based on the [VoID description](https://www.w3.org/TR/void/) present in the endpoint.
-Ideally the endpoint should also contain the ontology describing the class, so the `rdfs:label` and `rdfs:comment` of the classes can be used to generate embeddings and improve semantic matching.
+Ideally the endpoint should also contain the ontology describing the classes, so the `rdfs:label` and `rdfs:comment` of the classes can be used to generate embeddings and improve semantic matching.

 > [!TIP]
 >